-To address national objectives for improved food security and dietary quality, the U.S. Department of Agriculture (USDA) supports useful extramural research in economics aimed at understanding and enhancing the nation’s nutrition assistance programs.
-Bringing together the Friedman School of Nutrition Science and Policy and the Rudd Center for Food Policy and Obesity, two institutions with a long record of research leadership in this area, the Tufts/UConn RIDGE Program will:
+To address national objectives for improved food security and dietary quality, the U.S. Department of Agriculture (USDA) supported useful extramural research in economics aimed at understanding and enhancing the nation’s nutrition assistance programs.
+Bringing together the Friedman School of Nutrition Science and Policy and the Rudd Center for Food Policy and Obesity, two institutions with a long record of research leadership in this area, the Tufts/UConn RIDGE Program:

-- oversee research grants on both major and smaller nutrition assistance programs,
+- oversaw research grants on both major and smaller nutrition assistance programs,

-- support a broad community of researchers applying their expertise to nutrition assistance topics,
+- supported a broad community of researchers applying their expertise to nutrition assistance topics,

-- mentor new investigators in nutrition assistance research,
+- mentored new investigators in nutrition assistance research,

-- promote the relevance of extramural research for nutrition assistance policy, and
+- promoted the relevance of extramural research for nutrition assistance policy, and

-- seek to enhance communication of results through appropriate technology innovations.
+- sought to enhance communication of results through appropriate technology innovations.